Company Research Scope

 Expense Management & Cash Flow

-• Structural cost reduction (pending close): Core Scientific deal expected to eliminate >$10B in future lease overhead and deliver ~$500M annual run-rate cost savings by 2027.
+• Structural Cost Takeout (pending): All-stock acquisition of Core Scientific (Jul-07-2025) expected to eliminate >$10B in cumulative future lease overhead and deliver ~$500M run-rate savings by end of 2027, de-risking expansion and improving long-term free cash flow.

 3. Guidance and Future Outlook